tacman/msgphp/docs/ddd/collections.md

 # Collections

-A domain collection is a traversable and bound to `MsgPhp\Domain\DomainCollectionInterface`.
-Its purpose is to utilize a primitive traversable value.
+A domain collection is a [traversable](https://secure.php.net/manual/en/class.traversable.php) and bound to `MsgPhp\Domain\DomainCollectionInterface`.
+Its purpose is to utilize a primitive iterable value.
 It may hold any type of element values.

 ## API